syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 {% endtabs %}

-N> When setting `MapLatLngBounds` and `DistanceType` at the same time, the priority is `Radius` and calculate zoom level based radius value.
+N> When setting `MapLatLngBounds` and `DistanceType` at the same time, the priority is `Radius` and so calculate zoom level based on radius value.

 ![MAUI SfMaps zoom level changed image](images/zoom-pan/northSouth_Image.png)